-Welcome to the third IFFA 2013, Khosh Amadid!
+Welcome to the fourth IFFA 2014, Khosh Amadid!

-Iranian cinema continues to be a strong one, producing many high quality films, and the Iranian Film Festival is back again in October / November.
+Iranian cinema continues to be a strong one, producing many high quality films, and the Iranian Film Festival is back again this October / November.

 - The Past opens nationally February 6th!

 - Community Film Screenings from APSA at GoMA

 - IFFA 2013 Media Release wrap up

 - Payman Maadi revels in his home country's cinema as well as good Hollywood roles

 - Competition finalised for 7th Asia Pacific Screen Awards

 - Changing focus exposes middle-class issues in Iranian film festival